alevalve/scene-graph-to-unreal-blockout/README.md

 1. **Parse** your prompt into a sanitized scene-graph JSON.
 2. **Build** a BlockOut `.umap` in Unreal Engine from that JSON.

+## Unreal Engine

+For this task, Unreal Engine 5.6.0 was used as our 3D computer graphics engine.

 ## 📂 Repository Layout

 scene-graph-to-unreal-blockout/